Functions

 #Date and Time Functions

-XPath has first-class date and time types — unlike JSON where dates are just strings.
-This means you can compare dates, extract components, add durations, and format for display without parsing strings yourself.
+XPath has first-class date and time types.
+JSON represents dates only as strings.
+XPath lets you compare dates, extract components, add durations, and format values for display without parsing strings yourself.

 #Contents